SpexGuy/Zig-AoC-Template/README.md

 ## How to use this template:

 The src/ directory contains a main file for each day.
 Put your code there.
 The build command `zig build dayXX [target and mode options] -- [program args]` will build and run the specified day.
 You can also use `zig build install_dayXX [target and mode options]` to build the executable for a day and put it into `zig-out/bin` without executing it.
 By default this template does not link libc, but you can set `should_link_libc` to `true` in build.zig to change that.
-If you have files with tests, add those files to the list of test files in build.zig.
+If you add new files with tests, add those files to the list of test files in test_all.zig.
 The command `zig build test` will run tests in all of these files.
+You can also use `zig build test_dayXX` to run tests in a specific day, or `zig build install_tests_dayXX` to create a debuggable test executable in `zig-out/bin`.

 Each day contains a decl like this:
 ```zig